sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

 ## Add user

 Click the 'Add user' button and then select whether you want to add either a **Baptized brother** or a **Publisher or midweek meeting student**.
 Then, follow the instructions of the app to finish adding new user.
-For detailed step-by-step guide, read the next article: [Invite persons to your congregation](invite-persons).
+For detailed step-by-step guide, read the [Invite persons to your congregation](invite-persons) guide.

 ![Add new Organized user](./img/add-button.png)